hfuss/e2e-encryption-openshift/ARTICLE.md

 On the other hand, `Route`'s provide the following:

-- Leverages the existing HAProxy, F5 Big IP, or NGINX load balancer that has been configured for the OpenShift cluster.
+- Leverages the existing HAProxy, F5 Big IP, or NGINX router that has been configured for the OpenShift cluster.
 As a result, the IP address is often the same for all `Route`'s and name-based virtual hosting is always used.
 - A `Route` can only be defined for a single hostname and optional path.
 Multiple `Route`'s are required to configure different paths under the same hostname.
 - Simple weight-based load-balancing for multiple backend `Service`'s
 - TLS certificates and keys can be provided.
 However, a `Route` can serve the existing certs and keys that are configured on the cluster's load balancer.